Market Beliefs about Open vs. Closed AI: Analysis

 \section{Analysis}

-Inspired by the workhorse specifications of \citet{andrews_markets_2025}, I consider event studies in price series $y$ (which is measured in levels for bond yields, and logs for equity prices).
+Building on the workhorse specifications of \citet{andrews_markets_2025}, I consider event studies in price series $y$ (which is measured in levels for bond yields, and logs for equity prices).
 Each observation is a business date $t$.
 Define daily returns as,

 I seek to understand how cumulative returns are affected by the release of AI models.
 Let $t_i$ denote the nearest business day on or before event $i$.
 There are $N$ events.

 In the expanded set of events that includes open releases, a nontrivial number of the event windows overlap, as shown in Figure~\ref{f:event_timeline}.
 When event windows overlap, the pre-periods of some events overlap with the post-periods of other events.
 To address this, I estimate event-day fixed effects using a regression framework that accounts for possibility that some business days may be affected by multiple AI releases.
 As a robustness check, I also replicate the simpler median difference estimates from \citet{andrews_markets_2025}.